CAMathories™ is happy to announce the winners of our first

 International MathArt Contest.

-Check out the 9 finalists for our first MathArt Contest in the video below!
+Check them out in the video below!

 Register as a CAMathories™ member to see fun Mathematics videos designed and made by our Mathematics Advisor, Dr. Lorna Ayton; post any mathematics questions anytime to our Members’ Forum and Dr. Lorna will reply as soon as she can.

 Registration is free and easy.
 No membership fee required.
 Simply click the button to register!

 CAMathories™ were founded by a group of Cambridge University alumni and faculty members who have expertise in early childhood education, mathematics, science and advanced technologies.
 Our aim is to produce educational products and services which make mathematics meaningful to young children and help them to grow to love and understand mathematics in all its forms.

 CAMathories™ apps are inspired by three decades long of early childhood learning research works.

 CAMathories™ apps are fun and interactive animated stories and games designed, written, and tested by renowned educational researchers, mathematicians, and scientists at Cambridge University to teach young children mathematics.
 Each CAMathories™ app also contains a series of teaching notes to help parents to teach their children mathematics based on the content of the games as well as real-life situation.
 CAMathories™ provide a brand new experience of teaching mathematics to young children and make them love learning mathematics.

 What our users say...